 When you need words for your recruitment website

-Writing web content always presents a special kind of challenge.
-After all, unlike an advertisement that may have a shelf/online life of a few weeks, a website, one hopes, will be there for all to see for at least a couple of years.
-It is, quite simply, an organisation's shop window, and I've been fortunate enough to have been asked to write website content for that window for a diverse range of businesses, each with their own unique brief.
+Writing recruitment/careers related web content always presents a special kind of challenge.
+After all, unlike a job ad that may have a shelf/online life of a few weeks, a website, one hopes, will be there for all to see for quite a while longer.
+It is, quite simply, an organisation's shop window - and I've been fortunate enough to have been asked to write website content for that window for a diverse range of businesses, each with their own unique brief.
 Some just wanted a few holding pages, others wanted the whole shooting match, including all the words, plus straplines and ideas for imagery.
 No matter what's required, you'll find I'm affordable, easy to work with and, importantly, I won't keep you waiting weeks and weeks for your copy.
-So, the next time you're thinking of revamping your website, why not get in touch?
-In the meantime, here are just a few examples of some of the websites I have written copy for:

 Synapri

 Synapri is an established technology recruitment consultancy based in Bromley, Kent.
 When they decided to update their website they felt that the words they had were OK, but maybe needed some creative input and a bit of a polish, so went in search of a copywriter that specialised in recruitment.
 Having found me on Linkedin, they got in touch to ask if I would review what they had written and amend/re-word as I saw fit in order to make the whole thing flow a bit better and be more consistent in tone.
 The voice they were aiming for was a professional and friendly one, 'but with a bit of edge to it'.
 They also wanted to get across the fact that they're heavily focussed on the whole customer experience, extremely experienced and consultative, specialist at what they do and always go the extra mile to deliver on their promises.
-The result is a modern and colourful site with succinct and very clear messaging about them and what they can offer both candidates and clients alike. www.synapri.com
+The result is a modern and colourful site with succinct and very clear messaging about them and what they can offer both candidates and clients alike.

 The Media Exchange